gnembhard/CarCare/README.md

 - **Story:** Helps car owners stay on top of maintenance tasks and repairs
 - **Market:** Car owners and enthusiasts
 - **Habit:** Daily or weekly check-ins depending on user preferences
-- **Scope:** Medium — focuses on maintenance tracking, reminders, and tips
+- **Scope:** Medium — focuses on maintenance tracking, and reminders

 ---